JayWitt/AzureOperationGuide/ResourceGraph/UsefulQueries.md

 ```

 ## Query Azure Monitor Alerts (Resource/Service Health and Activity Log based alerts)
+NOTE: Some Action Groups may be blank, but the linkID will be populated.
+In this case, the Action Group has a space in it which means it won't match.
+I need to figure out another creative way to get these to match.
 ```kusto
 resources
 | where type == "microsoft.insights/activitylogalerts"